zhengyaogu/cs389hw2/README.md

 The LRU Evictor is implemented by using a doubly linked list and a hash table, where the hash table is implemented by `std::unordered_map`.
 The doubly linked list, from head to tail, stores the least recently used key to the most recently used key.
 The hash table stores the keys and their respective nodes' addresses in the doubly linked list. \\
 When a key get touched, the evictor will first look at the hash table and locate the address of its node.
 Then it will remove this node from the linked list and attach it to the list's tail, i.e. this node becomes the new tail.
 This operation asymptotically is O(1).\\
 When the evict() function is called, the evictor simply returns the list's head('s key) and then delete it, making the next node in the list the new head.

+### Valgrind
+You can type "make" and then "make valgrind" to check memory leaks.
+At least on our laptops we received 0 memory leaks and 0 errors.